Neanderthal behaviour: Social organisation

-A Neanderthal child's teeth analysed in 2018 showed it was born in the spring and weaned after 2.5 years, similar to modern hunter gatherers.
+A Neanderthal child's teeth analysed in 2018 showed it was born in the spring and weaned after 2.5 years, similar to modern hunter-gatherers.
 Indicated from various ailments resulting from high stress at a low age, such as stunted growth, British archaeologist Paul Pettitt hypothesised that children of both sexes were put to work directly after weaning; and American palaeonthropologist Erik Trinkaus suggested that, upon reaching adolescence, an individual may have been expected to join in hunting large and dangerous game.
 Stunting may have also resulted from harsh winters and bouts of insufficient food resources.
-Because Neanderthal bone trauma is comparable to recent Inuit, the characterisation of a short, violent life may be oversimplified.
+Because Neanderthal bone trauma is comparable to that of recent Inuit, the characterisation of a short, violent life may be oversimplified.
 Cro-Magnons and Neanderthals had a similar trauma rate.

-Bands likely moved between certain caves depending on the season, indicated by remains of seasonal materials such as certain foods, and returned to the same locations generation after generation.
+Bands likely moved between certain caves depending on the season, as indicated by remains of seasonal materials such as certain foods, and returned to the same locations generation after generation.
 Some sites may have been used for over 100 years.
 Sites showing evidence of no more than three individuals may have represented nuclear families or temporary camping sites for special task groups (such as a hunting party).
 Cave bears may have competed with Neanderthals for cave space, and there is a decline in cave bear populations starting 50,000 years ago onwards (although their extinction occurred well after Neanderthals had died out).
 Neanderthals also had a preference for caves whose openings faced towards the south.

 Neanderthals are generally considered to have been cave dwellers.
 Open-air settlements near contemporaneously inhabited cave systems in the Levant could indicate mobility between cave and open-air bases in this area.
 Evidence for long-term open-air settlements is known from 'Ein Qashish, Israel.

 Inter-group relations

 Trade

 Populations may not have been as capable of inter-group interaction and trade as Cro-Magnons, with genetic data suggesting low population density, and archaeological data indicating the sourcing of artefacts from usually no farther than 5 km from the main settlement.

-Nonetheless, because a few Neanderthal artefacts in a settlement could have originated 20, 30, 100 and 300 km (12.5, 18.5, 60 and 185 mi) away, there does seem to have been at least limited long-distance inter-group relations.
+Nonetheless, because a few Neanderthal artefacts in a settlement could have originated 20, 30, 100, and 300 kilometres (12.5, 18.5, 60, and 185 mi) away, there does seem to have been at least limited long-distance inter-group relations.
 British anthropologist Eiluned Pearce and Cypriot archaeologist Theodora Moutsiou speculated that Neanderthals were possibly capable of forming geographically expansive ethnolinguistic tribes encompassing upwards of 800 people, based on the transport of obsidian up to 300 km from the source.
-Still, they conceded that Neanderthal long-distance networks would have been significantly hindered by smaller population compared to Cro-Magnons.
+Still, they conceded that Neanderthal long-distance networks would have been significantly hindered by a smaller population compared to Cro-Magnons.